Esri/arcade-expressions/popup/numeric-difference.md

 ## HTML Template

 Next you will need to configure the pop-up with a custom attribute display.
 Click the View HTML source button and add the following HTML.
 You will want to update the expression references to correspond to the 2 expressions you created above.
 In this scenario we are styling under budget with a green font color and over budget with a red font color.
 You can customize this to fit your scenario.
-When an expression returns a null value it will not display this means that only one of the expressions below will display for any given feature.
+When an expression returns a null value, it will not display.
+This means the value returned from only one of the expressions below will display for any given feature.

 ```html
 The project is <font color="#228b22">{expression/expr0}</font><font color="#ff0000">{expression/expr1}</font>